maldex/MySimpleSampleTomcatWar/README.md

 TODO: document how to install into a classic tomcat.
 Manager-ui? example documentation?

 ## lil' tip
 Segregate the Java and Docker world when naming things.
-In the Java world, [CamelCasing](https://en.wikipedia.org/wiki/Camel_case) seems great, but the Docker world only handles [snake_casing](https://en.wikipedia.org/wiki/Snake_case).
+In the Java world, [CamelCasing](https://en.wikipedia.org/wiki/Camel_case) seems great, but the Docker world only handles lowercase [snake_casing](https://en.wikipedia.org/wiki/Snake_case).
 Be advised:wq!